 • Grade 3 – (severe) deep skin rippling with a “mattress-like” appearance and ten or more deep depressions.

-What is the best treatment for cellulite?
+What is the best cellulite treatment?

 Thermage for cellulite reduction treatment